 No joint is safe from arthritis, and this includes your hips.
 While this condition is often associated with elderly Americans, it can easily affect young, healthy people as well.
 Often, it can develop as the result of an injury or repetitive overuse.
 Because arthritis is a degenerative condition, without treatment, the pain and stiffness in the joint will only become worse, ultimately calling for a complete replacement.
-If you want to avoid this surgery and enjoy a pain-free, mobile joint, the team at Valley Sports Physicians can help you do exactly that using a combination of physical therapy and therapeutic injections like prolotherapy or stem cell therapy.
+If you want to avoid this surgery and enjoy a pain-free, mobile joint, the team at Valley Sports Physicians & Orthopedic Medicine can help you do exactly that using a combination of physical therapy and therapeutic injections like prolotherapy or stem cell therapy.

 Your hip joints are very similar to your shoulders, in that they are ball-and-socket joints.
 Because of this, they both have labrums as well, which is a small rim of cartilage.
 In your hips, it allows the upper part of the leg bone to move smoothly inside the socket in the pelvis.
 Labrum tears can occur due to injury, but they’re often connected to FAI (more on this in the section below).
 We can help stimulate and focus the body’s natural repair response to reduce pain and improve the function of the joint using injections like stem cell therapy, PRP, or prolotherapy.